Wang-Jingyi09/react-assignment/README.md

 1. Define an API call function of a new static endpoint /lastest in tmdb-api.js

 1. A new static endpoint /latest added.
+(It has been modified as /discover/movie endpoint.)

 1. Create a new React page component to use API calls.